justjake/quickjs-emscripten/doc/classes/quickjsvm.md

 Call [setProp](quickjsvm.md#setprop) or [defineProp](quickjsvm.md#defineprop) to customize objects.
 Use those methods with [global](quickjsvm.md#global) to expose the values you create to the interior of the interpreter, so they can be used in [evalCode](quickjsvm.md#evalcode).

+Use [evalCode](quickjsvm.md#evalcode) or [callFunction](quickjsvm.md#callfunction) to execute Javascript inside the VM.
+If you're using asynchronous code inside the QuickJSVm, you may need to also call [executePendingJobs](quickjsvm.md#executependingjobs).

 ## Hierarchy

 * **QuickJSVm**